 Of course, standard deviation (and mean) can change if we change the units of measurement.
 However, the coefficient of variation will not change when we change units.

 In this article, we’ll talk about how to interpret standard deviation.
 We’ll also answer some common questions about standard deviation as well.

 How To Interpret Standard Deviation

-In simple terms, standard deviation tells us how spread out a data set is.
+In simple terms, standard deviation is a descriptive statistic tells us how spread out a data set is.
 It indicates the variability of the values in a data set.

 Let’s look at the formula for standard deviation to get a better sense of what it means and how to interpret it.

 The formula for sample standard deviation is: